Lord-Farquaad-001/Tempest/README.md

 Tempest is a desktop app designed to track weather patterns.
-It includes a lightweight custom graphing class, several options for data analytics, and a driver page to enter data.
+It includes a lightweight custom graphing class, a querry page with several parameters that generates a page displaying the querried data in tabular format, and a driver page featuring a robust set of input validation measures to enter weather data and ensure that this data is "clean".
 Data is stored in .txt files.

-The app was developed in Java, using the Swing library for all GUI components.
+The Tempest app was developed in Java, using the Swing library for all GUI components.

 Future updates:
   * automatic data procurement from a weather database rather than manual entry.
 Setup would ask for locations of interest, and data would be pulled automatically at a specified